Introduction

 Cdb2jdbc should be successfully installed in your local Maven repository.

-The JAR files normally can be found in ~/.m2/repository/com/bloomberg/comdb2/cdb2jdbc/
+The JAR files normally can be found in ~/.m2/repository/com/bloomberg/comdb2/cdb2jdbc/.

 Setting up Cdb2jdbc